Credits: 7.5. Compulsory for: M2 and M140p. Responsible teacher: Håkan Hallberg.

 Assessment: A written examination, one compulsory hand-in assignment and one compulsory laboratory assignment.
 Study period: VT1

 Please note that the course uses Live@Lund as web platform.
-The full course material will only be available through Live@Lund to students who are registered on the course.
+Course material will only be available through Live@Lund to students who are registered on the course.

 Aims of the course

 The course aims at providing the basic introduction in the concepts and principles which are prerequisites for Basic Course M, part II.
 After finishing the course one should be able to:

 - use the concepts normal and shear force, bending and twisting moment, as well as account for and use the concepts normal and shear stress, normal and shear strain.

 - select a relevant constitutive model based on results from material tests and the problem at hand.

 - structure and solve statically indeterminate problems

 - account for the stress distributions which arise in applications of technical beam theory, and explain how they arise from assumed strain distributions at different constitutive relations.